Skip to content

 https://mcp.fiber.ai/mcp

-4 meta tools that can discover and call any of 100+ API endpoints (search_endpointscall_operationlist_all_endpointsget_endpoint_details_full)
+5 meta tools that discover and call any of 100+ API endpoints (search_endpoints, list_tag_packs, list_all_endpoints, get_endpoint_details_full, call_operation)

 Setup Instructions